 Ensure all PoE shades have power and are connected to the internet.
 Next to the Shade Name, an online status will display.
 Verify it's online (green checkmark next to it) before beginning these steps.

-Clicking the Shade Name you're wanting to adjust, then select Configure This Shade.
+Shade Name you're wanting to adjust, then select Configure This Shade.

 A new dialog box will pop up labeled "Shade Name Configuration".
 On the right side of this dialogue box, you will see all of the limit correction options.
 Verify the shade's top and bottom limits by using the commands on the left.